senselogic/REACTOR/README.md

 ## Features

-Provides a unified Svelte-like syntax for :
+Allows to use a common Svelte-like syntax for :

 *   state variable declarations, assignments and evaluations;
 *   conditions and array iterations in JSX code.